 With an Apple Store gift card, the individual can purchase apps from the App Store or in-app purchases from their favorite games or tools.
 This can be a good option for people with iPhones or iPads.

 An Amazon gift card is the most versatile gift, able to buy and be anything.
-Also, giving a gift card to an experience can be fun, like an Alamo Drafthouse gift card.
+Also, giving a gift card for an experience can be fun, like an Alamo Drafthouse Cinema gift card.